The Trump Organization: Real estate licensing

 Turkish Prime Minister Erdoğan attended the opening of the Trump Towers Istanbul AVM in 2012.

 Many developers pay Donald Trump to market their properties and be the public face for their projects.
 For that reason, Trump does not own many of the buildings that display his name.
 According to Forbes, this portion of Trump's empire, actually run by his children, has a valuation of $562 million.
 According to Forbes, there were 33 licensing projects under development including seven "condo hotels" (the seven Trump International Hotel and Tower developments).
-Trump has generated more than $74 million in real estate licensing deals and has $823.3 million worth of real estate in joint ventures.
+As of 2013, Trump had generated more than $74 million in real estate licensing deals and had $823.3 million worth of real estate in joint ventures.